The Housing Market Crash of 2007 and What Caused the Crash

 The Housing Bubble

 The housing market experienced modest but steady growth from the period of 1995 to 1999.
 When the stock market crashed in 2000, there was a shift in dollars going away from the stock market into housing.
 To further fuel the housing bubble there was plenty of cheap money available for new loans in the wake of the economic recession.
 The federal reserve and banks praised the housing market for helping to create wealth and provide a secured asset that people could borrow money to help the economy grow.
-There was a lot of financial innovation at the time which included all sorts of new lending types such as interest adjustable loans, interest only loans and zero down loans.
+There was a lot of financial innovation at the time which included all sorts of new lending types such as interest adjustable loans, interest-only loans and zero down loans.
 As people saw housing prices going up, they were stepping over each other to buy to get in on the action.
 Some were flipping homes in an effort to take advantage of market conditions.
-If you understand fractional banking, you would know that with a 10% reserve requirement, in theory it would means that 10 times that money can be created for each dollar.
+If you understand fractional banking, you would know that with a 10% reserve requirement, in theory, it would mean that 10 times that money can be created for each dollar.
 With 0% down needed to buy new homes, an unlimited supply of money could be created.
 With each loan, banks would quickly securitize the loan and pass the risk off to someone else.
-Ratings agencies put AAA ratings on these loans that made them highly desirable to foreign investors and pension funds.
+Rating agencies put AAA ratings on these loans that made them highly desirable to foreign investors and pension funds.
 The total amount of derivatives held by the financial institutions exploded and the total % cash reserves grew smaller and smaller.
-In large areas of CA and FL there were multiple years of prices going up 20% per year.
+In large areas of CA and FL, there were multiple years of prices going up 20% per year.
 Some markets like Las Vegas saw the housing market climb up 40% in just one year.
 In California, over ½ of the new loans were interest only or negative-amortization.
-From 2003 to 2007 the amount of subprime loans had increased a whooping 292% from 332 billion to 1.3 trillion.
+From 2003 to 2007 the number of subprime loans had increased a whopping 292% from 332 billion to 1.3 trillion.

 The Beginning of the Crash

 The housing market peaked somewhere in 2006.
 We were beginning to see some of the early signs of trouble when some types of subprime loans started to go into default.
 There wasn’t worry at that time since never in history have prices for housing market gone down nationally.
-Once the credit markets froze in the summer 2007, things began to deteriorate rapidly.
+Once the credit markets froze in summer 2007, things began to deteriorate rapidly.
 Subprime credit stopped completely and interest rates for credit for other types of borrowing including corporate loans as well as consumer loans rose dramatically.

 Timeline of Events for 2007